-The Commission has found that in order to assure that the proposed development minimizes risks to life and property in areas of high geologic hazard and assure stability and structural integrity, and neither create nor contribute significantly to erosion, geologic instability, or destruction of the site or surrounding area the applicant shall be conditioned to: 1) conform to recommendations prepared by the geotechnical consultant, Geo-Etka, Inc.; 2) conform to the setback illustrated on the site plan; 3) conform to the landscape plan; 4) conform to the grading and drainage plan submitted and the recommendations of the geotechnical consultant; 5) execute and record an assumption-of-risk deed restriction; and 6) execute and record a deed restriction regarding future improvements to the subject site.
+The Commission has found that in order to assure that the proposed development minimizes risks to life and property in areas of high geologic hazard and assure stability and structural integrity, and neither create nor contribute significantly to erosion, geologic instability, or destruction of the site or surrounding area the applicant shall be conditioned to: 1) conform to recommendations prepared by the geotechnical consultant, Geo-Etka, Inc.; 2) submit revised plans showing conformance with the required blufftop, canyon and privacy buffer setbacks; 3) conform to the landscape plan; 4) conform to the grading and drainage plan submitted and the recommendations of the geotechnical consultant; 5) execute and record an assumption-of-risk deed restriction; and 6) execute and record a deed restriction regarding future improvements to the subject site.
 Only as conditioned does the Commission find that the proposed development is consistent with Section 30253 of the Coastal Act.